spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/15-create-vm-dashboard-profile.md

 # Prerequisites

-* Registered Spectro VM Dashboard pack registry.
+- Registered Spectro VM Dashboard pack registry.

-* Outbound internet connectivity for port 443 is allowed so that you and your applications can connect with the Spectro Cloud reverse proxy.
+- Outbound internet connectivity for port 443 is allowed so that you and your applications can connect with the Spectro Cloud reverse proxy.

-* Users or groups must be mapped to a Virtual Machine RBAC role.
+- Users or groups must be mapped to a Virtual Machine RBAC role.
 You can create a custom role through a manifest and use Palette's RoleBinding feature to associate the users or groups with the role.
 Refer to the Create a Role Binding guide to learn more.

+- Although you can deploy virtual machines from the default namespace, we recommend creating at least one namespace dedicated to VMs as a way to organize and manage them.
+To learn how to create a namespace, check out [RBAC and Namespaces](/clusters/cluster-management/cluster-rb).

-# Create the VM Dashbaoard
+# Create the VM Dashboard

 1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.